 Rioja has a wine control board, called the Consejo Regulador DOCa Rioja, who inspects the quality of producers to ensure consistency.
-This is a benefit because wines from Rioja labeled ‘Crianza’ will have a similar taste profile.
 There are 4 different main styles of Rioja wine.
 The best way to taste the range would be to taste all 4 next to each other – perhaps a perfect excuse to host a wine tasting party.

 What they don’t have in structure they make up for in zippy fruit.
 Try this level of Rioja as a great example of the true varietal characteristics of Tempranillo wine.